trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 From the API it is possible to check how a specified trade execution is  expected to change the account margin requirements for an account in  real time.
 This is done by creating an Order object which has the  IBApi.Order.WhatIf flag set to true.
 By default, the whatif boolean in  Order has a false value, but if set to True in an Order object with is  passed to [IBApi.EClient.placeOrder](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#place-order), instead of sending the order to a destination the IB server it will  undergo a credit check for the expected post-trade margin requirement.
 The estimated post-trade margin requirement is returned to  the IBApi.OrderState object in the [EWrapper.openOrder](https://www.interactivebrokers.com/campus/ibkr-api-page/trader-workstation-api/#open-orders) callback..

-This is equivalent to creating a order ticket in TWS, clicking “Preview”,  and viewing the information in the “Margin Impact” panel.
+This is equivalent to creating a order ticket in TWS, clicking Ã¢â‚¬Å“PreviewÃ¢â‚¬Â,  and viewing the information in the Ã¢â‚¬Å“Margin ImpactÃ¢â‚¬Â panel.